waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pathfinding:** Always use the latest version of custom tools (e.g., `find_path_v3`).
 - **Battle Strategy:** Use `battle_strategist_v2` for trainer battles to ensure type advantages are utilized.
 - **Ledge Logic:** Ledges are one-way (South/Down) and cannot be bypassed from the bottom.
 Verified on Routes 29 and 30.
-- LEDGE_HOP_LEFT: One-way jump West.
-Impassable from the West.
-- WATER: Impassable without HM.
-Verified in Dark Cave.
-- FLOOR_UP_WALL: Collision type for walls that look like they are "above" the floor.
-Impassable.
-- ROCK: Impassable object.
-Verified in Dark Cave.

 ## Strategy for Geodude
 - Location: Dark Cave.
 - Method: Walk around in dark areas until encounter.
 - Team: Use Icarus (Pidgey) for Tackle/Sand-Attack or Calcifer for Tackle/Leer.
 Avoid using Gust if it's not effective (Geodude is Rock/Ground).
 - Catching: Use Poké Ball when HP is low.
 - **CAUTION:** `autopress_buttons` from overworld navigation persists into battles.
 Buffered buttons can disrupt menu navigation.
-- **Current Buffer:** Approximately 6 "Up" presses remaining from Turn 888.
-- **Strategy:** Use `select_battle_option` for main menu reliability and `B` to reset menus if cursor moves unexpectedly.